Department: Government Services

 - Identify training needs, recommend solutions, and support training and development.

 - Conduct periodic performance evaluations for direct reports and assist supervisors through formal performance evaluations and regular one-on-one meetings.

 - Promote ongoing, effective and open communication with employees.
 Keep staff members informed of decisions that impact them and/or their department.

 - Maintain up do date knowledge and skills in area(s) of responsibility.

 - Perform other duties as required.

-- Three to five years of relevant experience.
+- Five to eight years or relevant work experience.

 - Fluency in French is an asset.